nwg-piotr/nwg-shell-config/README.md

 To change the appearance of nwg-shell components, you need to edit their css style sheets.
 They are all located in appropriate `~./config/nwg-*` directories, named `preset-*.css`.
 You may either edit these files, or add own under another names, and set these names in the config GUI.

+If you happen to break any of the `preset0-*.*` files, just delete it, and run the config utility.
+The file will be restored from the default one.

 ### nwg-panel & nwg-menu

 have their own config GUI.
 Find the "Panel settings" entry in the Controls menu.
 More info there's in the [panel Wiki](https://github.com/nwg-piotr/nwg-panel/wiki).